 TGm editor, please update the contents of the following paragraph in this subclause as shown below:

-[6005]When the multiple BSSID index adjustment procedure is being performed, the AP corresponding to a transmitted BSSID in a multiple BSSID set shall include the Index Adjustment Factor field of the Multiple BSSID Configuration element (see 9.4.2.259 (Multiple BSSID Configuration element)), carrying a nonzero value, in the Beacon, DMG Beacon, S1G Beacon and Probe Response frames it transmits until the time when the adjustment occurs to inform non-AP STAs associated with all the APs in the multiple BSSID set that a BSSID index adjustment is imminent.
+[6005]When the multiple BSSID index adjustment procedure is being performed the AP corresponding to a transmitted BSSID in a multiple BSSID set shall include the Multiple BSSID Configuration element containing the Index Adjustment Factor field set to a nonzero value in the Beacon, DMG Beacon, S1G Beacon and Probe Response frames that it transmits until the time when the adjustment occurs to inform non-AP STAs associated with all the APs in the multiple BSSID set that a BSSID index adjustment is imminent.
 The time advertised in the Index Adjustment TBTT Count field should be long enough that all non-AP STAs associated with the APs in the multiple BSSID set, including non-AP STAs in power save mode, have an opportunity to receive at least one Multiple BSSID Configuration element carrying the Index Adjustment Factor field before the adjustment takes effect.